Find Trade Colleges

 $29,478 Average Earnings

-Ogden-Weber Technical College ranked #14 on this year’s Most Popular Trade Schools in the Rocky Mountains Region list.
+With a ranking of #14, Ogden-Weber Technical College did quite well on this year’s most popular schools for trade school students working.
 This small public school is located in Ogden, Utah, and it awarded 1,019 degrees in 2021-2022.

-Once they receive their degree, Ogden-Weber Tech College graduates enter the workforce, making an average salary of $29,478 during the early year of their career.
+During the early years of their career, Ogden-Weber Tech College graduates make an average of $29,478 annually.
 Around 58% of those degree recipients were women.

 #15